blueguy42/3D-WebGL-Hollow-Object/README.md

-# IF3260 Grafika Komputer Tugas 2
+# Tugas 2 IF3260 Grafika Komputer
-## Deskripsi
+## Description
-Sebuah web based app yang menampilkan hollow object 3D dengan menggunakan WebGL murni tanpa library atau framework apa pun.
-Website ini terdiri dari beberapa tombol-tombol kakas untuk menjalankan fitur-fitur seperti transformasi objek (translasi, rotasi, scaling), perubahan jenis projection, radius kamera, reset, mode shading, menyimpan model hasil transformasi & load file hasil simpanan, dan menu help.
-Juga terdapat fitur rotasi kamera dengan melakukan drag mouse di dalam canvas.
+A web-based application that displays hollow 3D objects using pure WebGL without any libraries or frameworks.
+The website consists of several tool buttons to execute features such as object transformation (translation, rotation, scaling), changing projection types (orthographic, oblique, or perspective), camera radius, reset view, shader mode, saving and loading transformed models, animation, and a help menu.
+You can also rotate the camera by dragging your mouse inside the canvas.

 ## Prerequisites
-* Web browser yang mendukung WebGL, HTML5, dan javascript
+* A web browser that supports WebGL, HTML5, and JavaScript
-* Python untuk menjalankan webserver
+* Python to run a web server

-## How to run
+## How to Run
-1. Clone repository ini
+1. Clone this repository
-2. Buka Terminal di repository ini dan jalankan command `python -m http.server`
+2. Open a terminal in the root of the repository and run the command `python -m http.server`
-3. Buka `localhost:8000/src` di browser anda
+3. Open `localhost:8000/src` in your browser

 ## Authors
 K01 - G20